 Here’s a pic of one of the sheets:

 If you are not a Texas teacher and just need some good overall reviews for your ACCUPLACER class or your junior or senior math classes, these practice sheets would come in handy!

 Go check this resource out or if you are interested in getting all the TSI materials, then check out the bundle!

-High School teachers and their students should be aware of the ins and outs of both the SAT and ACT admissions exams.
-Both of these exams are used by colleges and universities to decide if a student is eligible to be admitted into their institution.
+High School teachers and their students should be aware of the ins and outs of both the SAT and ACT exams.
+Both of these exams are used by colleges and universities to make admission decisions.
 My goal as a high school math teacher is to be aware of the testing dates and keep my students practicing the skills needed to be successful on either or both of these tests.
-For the upcoming year, here are the testing dates for both exams during the 2020 – 2021 testing season:
+For the upcoming year, here are the testing dates for both exams during the 2022 – 2023 testing season:

 When a student asks me which one they should take, I always say both.
 Some students do much better on one of them than the other.
 The students should also think about which colleges they are applying and look at the requirements to help them decide which test to take.
 More urban high schools are paying for students to take the tests during the school day.
 This is an awesome opportunity and the students should take advantage.
 Another thing for teachers to keep in mind is that 11th grade students have an opportunity for recognition and scholarships through the National Merit Scholarship if they do well on the PSAT in October.

 If you’re wondering how the SAT and ACT math portions compare, take a look at my chart below:

 2 Sections of Math: No Calculator – 25 minutes (20 questions) Calculator – 55 minutes (38 questions)